paynl/POS.SDK/docs/sdk-android-softpos.md

 ### Requirements:

-- Android v8.0 or higher
+- Android v8.0 or higher (minSDK 26)
     - Android security patch is not older than 2 years
 - Device support NFC (and is enabled)
     - A hardPOS device (like the Sunmi P series or PAX) is not supported via this SDK